openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 - :ref:`kernel-dev/common:changing the configuration`

 Before modifying an existing recipe, be sure that you have created a minimal, custom layer from which you can work.
-See the "`Creating and Preparing a Layer <#creating-and-preparing-a-layer>`__" section for information.
+See the ":ref:`kernel-dev/common:creating and preparing a layer`" section for information.

 Creating the Append File